1

 於是資蘇秦車馬金帛以至趙。 而奉陽君已死,即因說趙肅侯曰:「天下卿相人臣及布衣之士,皆高賢君之行義,皆願奉教陳忠於前之日久矣。 雖然,奉陽君而君不任事,是以賓客游士莫敢自盡於前者。 今奉陽君捐館舍,君乃今復與士民相親也,臣故敢進其愚慮。

-The king then provided Su Qin with chariots, horses, gold, and silk for his journey to Zhao.
-Lord Fengyang had already died, so Su Qin took advantage of this to persuade King Su of Zhao, saying, "All the officials, ministers, and common scholars throughout the world esteem Your Majesty's conduct and righteousness.
+The king then supplied Su Qin with chariots, horses, gold, and silk for his journey to Zhao.
+Lord Fengyang had already died, so Su Qin took advantage of this to persuade Marquis Su of Zhao, saying, "All the officials, ministers, and common scholars throughout the world esteem Your Majesty's conduct and righteousness.
 They have long wished to offer their teachings and demonstrate their loyalty before you.
-However, because Lord Fengyang handled affairs and Your Majesty did not, the guest officials and wandering scholars dared not exhaust themselves in service before you.
-Now that Lord Fengyang has passed away, Your Majesty once again draws close to scholars and the people.
-Therefore I dare to advance my foolish thoughts.
+But because Lord Fengyang handled affairs while Your Majesty did not, guest officials and wandering scholars did not dare devote themselves fully in your service.
+Now that Lord Fengyang has died, Your Majesty is again drawing close to scholars and the people.
+Therefore, I dare to offer my foolish thoughts.

 9